Chukotka sled dog: History

-Split with Siberian Huskies
+Split with Siberian huskies

 From the 1890s to the 1930s, Chukotka sled dogs were actively exported to Alaska, to transport gold miners to the Yukon as part of the Klondike Gold Rush. then later for the "All-Alaska Sweepstakes," a 408-mile (657-km) distance dog sled race in Alaska.
 At this time, "Esquimaux" or "Eskimo" was a common pejorative term for native North American Arctic inhabitants, with many dialectal permutations including Uskee, Uskimay and Huskemaw.
 Thus dogs used by Arctic people were the dogs of the Huskies, the Huskie's dogs, and eventually simply the husky dogs.
 Canadian and American settlers, not well versed on Russian geography, would distinguish the Chukotka imports by referring to them as Siberian huskies, as Chukotka is part of Siberia.

 In 1913, Leonhard Seppala inherited a team of Chukotka sled dogs by chance.
 Jafet Lindeberg, his friend and supervisor at Pioneer Mining Company, had brought the puppies from Siberia as a gift for the explorer Roald Amundsen, whom he hoped would use them for his upcoming expedition to the North Pole.
 Seppala was assigned to train the dogs.
 "I literally fell in love with them from the start", he recalled; "I could hardly wait for sledding snow to start their training".
 When Amundsen cancelled his trip a few weeks after the puppies arrived in Nome, Lindeberg gave them to Seppala.
 Smaller, faster and more enduring than the 100- to 120-pound (45- to 54-kg) freighting dogs then in general use, Siberian huskies immediately dominated the Sweepstakes race.

-In 1930, the Soviet Union halted the exportation of dogs from Siberia and the American Kennel Club recognized the Siberian Husky as a breed.
-Dogs living in the Soviet Union at the time would continue on as Chukotka sled dogs, while dogs residing in the United States and Canada would go on to form the foundational stock of the Siberian Husky.
+In 1930, the Soviet Union halted the exportation of dogs from Siberia and the American Kennel Club recognized the Siberian husky as a breed.
+Dogs in the Soviet Union at the time continued as Chukotka sled dogs, while dogs in the United States and Canada were the foundational stock of the Siberian Husky.

 In the 1950s and 60s, improvements in infrastructure and mechanized travel coupled with a prohibition on subsistent whaling resulted in the collapse of indigenous sled dog populations in Chukotka.
-Sled dog populations continued to decline until 1988 when a regional survey revealed only 1594 dogs, not all of which were purebred.
+Sled dog populations continued to decline until 1988 when a regional survey revealed only 1594 dogs, of which approximately 400 were purebred.
 Following the collapse of the Soviet Union, widespread food insecurity in Russia coupled with a special dispensation in whaling for native Chukchi people, have contributed to a resurging interest in preserving Chukotka sled dogs in the Chukotka Peninsula.
 There are estimated to be 4000 Chukotka sled dogs today, although it is unclear how many are purebred.
+In an effort to preserve the breed, the Chukotka sled dog was recognized by the Russian Kynologic Federation (RKF) in 1999.